Skip to content

 4. Upload an image in the media browser — drag and drop or browse to upload a file, then insert it into an entry’s image field.

-5. Ask the AI assistant to help — try prompts like “create a new blog post about web performance” or “update the author bio for the first team member” to see the assistant’s specialised tools in action.
+5. Ask the AI assistant to help — try prompts like “create a new blog post about web performance” or “update the description for the about page” to see the assistant edit content for you.

-6. Browse source files in the code editor — view Astro components, layouts, and configuration files with full syntax highlighting in the Monaco-powered editor.
+6. Browse source files in the code editor — view Astro components, layouts, and configuration files with syntax highlighting in the Monaco editor.

-7. Edit the Tailwind config — modify colours, spacing, or typography values and watch styles update in the preview instantly.
+7. Edit the Tailwind config — modify colours, spacing, or typography values and watch styles update in the preview.